Opportunities for probing $U(1)_{T3R}$ with light mediators: Cosmological and Astrophysical Constraints

 Note that if the right-handed electron were charged under $U(1)_{T3R}$, then models with $m_{A'} < 1~\mev$ would similarly be ruled out by constraints on $N_{eff}$.
 But this constraint cannot be evaded by reheating to a lower temperature; to avoid this constraint, one would have to reheat to a temperature below $1\mev$, but this is ruled out by BBN.

 Similarly, a variety of new constraints have recently been shown to arise from bounds on supernovae cooling~\cite{Bollig:2020xdr,Croon:2020lrf}.
-Essentially, the temperature of supernovae is large enough that a non-negligible population of muons is produced, and if they couple to new scalars or gauge bosons which decay invisibly, then there will be an anomalous rate of supernova cooling which is ruled out by observations of SN1987A.
+Essentially, the temperature of supernovae is large enough that a non-negligible population of muons is produced, and if they couple to new scalars or gauge bosons which decay invisibly, then there may be an anomalous rate of supernova cooling which would be ruled out by observations of SN1987A.
+But for $m_{A',\phi'} \gtrsim 10~\mev$, the mediators will decay promptly, and the decay products will be unable to free-stream out of the supernova.

-An axion-like particle (ALP) with a mass as large as $200~\mev$ and a coupling to muons $\sim {\cal O}(10^{-9})$ would be ruled out if it decayed entirely to a new, invisible particle.
-This would effectively rule out scenarios in which the dominant decay of $A'$ was to dark matter or sterile neutrinos.
-But if the dominant $A'$ decays are to $e^+ e^-$, then the $A'$ will decay back to SM particles long before escaping.